March 3, 2025

 Image of user resizing video for PowerPoint presentation

-How to insert a video file link in PowerPoint
+How to link a video file in PowerPoint

 To reduce your presentation file size, insert a video file link to create a linked video.
 The downside with linked videos is that links can break, but you can prevent this by copying and storing your presentation and linked videos in the same folder, then linking to the video there.